n3rvcpp/n3rv/doxygen/breathe/source/tech_resolution.rst

   n3rv::qhandler* h1 = s1.connect("com.sc2.node2.binding1", ZMQ_CLIENT);

-Note: When parts of the uid are missing, the node will use its own namespace/service class/node_name values to perform the lookup, thus restraining the scope.
+Note: When parts of the uid are missing, the node will use its own namespace/service class/node_name values to complete the lookup, thus restraining the scope.

 The node will then look at its internal nodes/bindings directory and try to find